A Conversation About Children and Education

 During the years when a child in these countries is a toddler, a pre-schooler, and a pupil up through the elementary and middle-school years, her parents continuously assume that the lion’s share of responsibility for her learning belongs jointly to them and their child.
 Their roles are those of protector, supervisor, coach, and trainer.
 The time and effort they put into supporting their child’s learning is much greater than that of most American parents.

-You say that children in East Asia put emotional drive into learning.
+You say that children in the study area put the emotional drive into learning.
 Can you please explain this?

 A Chinese-American scholar at Harvard compared what comes to mind for Americans and Chinese people when they think about “learning.”
 Among the most common thoughts for Americans were the words study, teach, think, read, discover, understand, library, and brain.